petabridge/Incrementalist/docs/config.md

 ### Basic Usage

-1. Create an `incrementalist.json` file in your project root:
+1. Create an `incrementalist.json` file in your `.incrementalist` directory:

 ```json
 {